Not ready to enrol but want to learn more?

-Is the Academic Coordinator for the Certificate in Aboriginal Knowledges and Experiences an Aboriginal academic?
-What is the role of the Academic Coordinator?
+Is the Academic Coordinator for the certificate an Indigenous academic?
+What does this role involve?

 Yes, the Academic Coordinator for the Certificate in Aboriginal Knowledges and Experiences is Shane Young.

-Shane is a professor in the School of Social Work and is of Mi'kmaq, Irish, and English ancestry.
+Shane Young is a professor in Ryerson University’s School of Social Work and is of Mi'kmaq, Irish, and English ancestry.
 Originally from the southwestern coast of Newfoundland, he has spent the past 13 years working within Indigenous communities in Toronto.
-Shane’s research focuses on the exploration of the colonial interference imposed onto Indigenous identity through forced removal and assimilation, and unearthing ways in which healing can create personal and cultural sovereignty.
-In Fall of 2019, Shane continues graduate studies: PhD in Indigenous Studies, at Trent University.
+Shane’s research focuses on the exploration of the colonial interference imposed onto Indigenous identity through forced removal and assimilation and on unearthing ways in which healing can create personal and cultural sovereignty.
+Shane is a doctoral candidate in the Indigenous Studies PhD program at Trent University.

-The role of the Academic Coordinator is to assist students in advising them in determining if this certificate will meet their learning needs while also linking students to the resources needed to support their success.
+The role of the Academic Coordinator is to assist you in determining if this certificate will meet your learning needs and linking you to the resources needed to support you success.
 You can contact Shane at firstname.lastname@example.org.

 I have not been enrolled in an academic program in several years.
 Will I be able to handle the workload?

-Many of our learners have not been in an academic program in the past five years, and some have recently returned to school after several more years.
-We cannot guarantee you will succeed in the program, but our instructors recognize that different students need varying levels of assistance to make the transition back to university-level study.
-If you have not been in university before, or are returning after a long absence, you may consider taking preparation courses to prepare yourself for the Certificate in Aboriginal Knowledges and Experiences’ courses.
-Speak to the Academic Coordinator for further information.
+Many of our learners have not been in an academic program in the past five years, or even longer.
+Our instructors recognize that different students need varying levels of assistance to make the transition back to university-level study.
+If you have not been in university before or are returning after a long absence, consider taking preparation courses that can help you get ready to take the courses in this certificate.
+Contact the Academic Coordinator for further information.

-Can I receive assistance with my writing skills to get them to a university level?
+Can I receive assistance with my writing skills to get them up to a university level?

-Like most university-level programs, the Certificate in Aboriginal Knowledges and Experiences assumes that students have the communication skills (written and verbal) necessary to complete term papers and other assignments.
-If you need assistance in this area, please contact Writing Support or, if you are an Aboriginal learner, you may wish to contact Ryerson Aboriginal Student Services (RASS).
+Like most university-level programs, this certificate assumes that you have the written and verbal communication skills necessary to complete term papers and other assignments.
+If you need assistance in this area, contact Ryerson University's Writing and Language Support.
+If you are an Indigenous learner, you can also contact Ryerson Aboriginal Student Services (RASS).

 I have a disability.
-Will I be accommodated in the Certificate in Aboriginal Knowledges and Experiences?
+Will I be accommodated in this certificate?

 Awards and Financial Aid